10genNYUITP/MongoDisco/README.md

 #MongoDB Disco Adapter

+Note: for a more regularly maintained fork, please see https://github.com/mongodb/mongo-disco

 The MongoDB Disco Adapter is a plugin which connect MongoDB and Disco MapRedcue framework by enabling users the ability to use MongoDB as an data input and/or an output source.

 ##Prerequisites